 By answering all these, and possibly other open questions, companies have a simple and effective way of finding out what causes trends and how this can lead to potential innovations.
 The power of the Consumer Trend Canvas is in its simplicity and in the possibility to immediately implement it in operational management.

 Consumer Trend Canvas template

 Now that you have read about the Consumer Trend Canvas, you are ready to bring your knowledge into practice.
-Start describing the different customer needs, expectations and possible innovative solutions with our free Consumer Trend Canvas template.
-This template is available as an editable Word template or as a printable PDF template.
+Start describing the different customer needs, expectations and possible innovative solutions with the Consumer Trend Canvas template

 It’s Your Turn

 What do you think?
 Have you ever heard of the Consumer Trend Canvas?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for getting a grip of innovation possibilities and responding to trends?

 Share your experience and knowledge in the comments box below.

 - Link, P., & Lewrick, M. (2014).
 Agile Methods in a New Area of Innovation Management.
 In Science-to-Business Marketing Conference (pp. 3-4).